frankew/Meeting-Series/readme.md

-## A WordPress plug-in that turns WooCommerce into a machine that sells registrations for meetings, classes, or sessions.
-It includes minimal styles and should work with any theme.
+## A plug-in that turns WordPress and WooCommerce into a machine that sells registrations for meetings, classes, or sessions.

 Source on Bitbucket | Download

+The plugin makes use of using standard WooCommerce and WordPress hooks, actions, and filters.
+It is opinionated, lightweight, and it should work with any theme.

+<h2>Features</h2>

-This plugin is opinionated and broad in scope.
-When activated, it assumes the site will be used only for selling registrations to meeting series.
-Broadly, changes made by the plugin fit into the following
+Meeting Series for WooCommerce is opinionated.
+It assumes the site will be used only for selling registrations to meeting series.
+Though it is broad in scope, changes made by the plugin fall into four groups:

-*   Adds “Meeting Dates” and “Meeting Venues” in the admin and front-end.
+- Adds “Meeting Dates” and “Meeting Venues” in the admin and front-end.
+- Adds fields in the editor to choose a "Meeting Series Subject"; another static page on your site that describes the meeting series.
+(This makes it easy to host multiple meetings that cover the same shared subject matter.)
+This description is inserted at the top of the page on the front-end.
-*   Renames and removes certain features in WooComerce.
+- Renames and removes certain features in WooComerce.
 Changes buttons, labels, and text on the front-end of the site to provide a consistent user experience.
-*   Adds fields in the editor to choose a post that describes the meeting series.
-Insert this description at the top of the page on the front-end.
-(This makes it easy to host multiple meetings that cover the same shared subject matter.)
+- Provides print styles for printing the registration confirmation page as an invoice.

 Specifically, the plugin makes the following changes: